AbdullahSibda/constitutional-compass/README.md

 - For each sprint, make a new branch and push all code to that
 - At the end of the sprint, merge with `dev` branch
 - Never push directly to `main` unless triggering deployment to Azure
-- Tests must pass before merging
+- Tests MUST pass before merging

 ## Setup Commands
 - Install Node.js v18.20.4